wookayin/tensorflow-plot/README.md

 Note
 ----

-### Some comments
+### Some comments on Speed

-Matplotlib operations can be *very* slow as Matplotlib runs in python, so please watch out for runtime performance.
+* Matplotlib operations can be **very** slow as Matplotlib runs in python rather than native code, so please watch out for runtime speed.
 There is still a room for improvement, which will be addressed in the near future.

-Moreover, it might be also a good idea to draw plots from the main code (rather than having a TF op) and add them as image summaries.
+* Moreover, it might be also a good idea to draw plots from the main code (rather than having a TF op) and add them as image summaries.
-Please use this library with your best discernment.
+Please use this library at your best discernment.

 ### Thread-safety issue